cmb69/privacy_xh/README.md

 to the function name.

-Which plugins and extensions have to be guarded depends on the jurisdiction of your country (or probably the country where the website is hosted; I am not a lawyer), and of course on which information these extensions are storing in the cookies.
-This should be documented in the plugin's or extension's manual; otherwise ask the vendor.
+Which plugins and extensions have to be guarded depends on the jurisdiction of your country (or probably the country where the Website is hosted; I am not a lawyer), and of course on which information these extensions are storing in the cookies.
+This should be documented in the user manuals of the plugins; otherwise ask the vendor.

-**Please note that the privacy form is never shown when you're logged in as adminstrator.**
+**Please note that the privacy form is never shown when you are logged in as adminstrator.**

 ## Limitations

-If other plugins send cookies without being called explicitly, Privacy\_XH does **not** prevent these cookies to be sent.
+If other plugins send cookies without being called explicitly, Privacy_XH does **not** prevent these cookies to be sent.

 ## Troubleshooting